ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a regional file share with a mount target with security group access mode
 {: #fs-create-regional-share-target-sg-cli}

 The following example shows how you can create a regional file share with a mount target from the CLI.
-Note that while the command specifies a low bandwidth value, the system auto-corrects the configuration to provide at least 8 Mbps for every 20 GB of capacity.
+Note that if the command specifies a low bandwidth value, the system auto-corrects the configuration to provide at least 8 Mbps for every 20 GB of capacity.

 ```sh
 ibmcloud is share-create --name my-regional-file-share --profile rfs --size 5000 --bandwidth 800 --allowed-access-protocols nfs4 --atem stunnel --mount-targets '[{"name":"my-new-mount-target","virtual_network_interface": {"name":"my-regional-vni","subnet": {"id":"0717-c66032c9-048d-4c35-aa83-c932e24afdbb"}}}]'